CSteinmuller/devdocs/README.md

 [sphinx-doc.org](https://sphinx-doc.org).

-If you're on a UNIX system and have Sphinx installed, you can simply run `make` in the root of this repository, pick the format you want from make's output, and run it.
+If you're on a UNIX system and have Sphinx installed, you can simply run `make`, pick the format you want from make's output, and run it.
+All this needs to be in a user-created `build` directory.

 ## Contributions